-Stockholders are being asked to approve an amendment (the "Amendment") to the Company's Amended and Restated 1998 Stock Incentive Plan (the "1998 Plan") to increase the number of shares of common stock reserved for issuance thereunder by 3,000,000 shares, from 6,570,000 shares to 9,570,000 shares.
-In order to permit the Company to continue to provide long term, equity based incentives to present and future officers, employees, consultants and non-employee directors, the Board approved the Amendment on March 12, 2004, to be effective upon stockholder approval.
-If the Amendment is not approved, the Company will have only 51,674 shares (plus any shares that might in the future be returned to the 1998 Plan as a result of the reacquisition of unvested shares, or as a result of cancellations or expiration of options) available for grant under the 1998 Plan and thereafter will not be able to grant additional options under the 1998 Plan.
+Stockholders are being asked to approve an amendment (the "Amendment") to the 1998 Plan to increase the number of shares of Common Stock reserved for issuance thereunder by 3,000,000 shares, from 9,570,000 shares to 12,570,000 shares.
+In order to permit the Company to continue to provide long-term, equity-based incentives to present and future officers, employees, consultants and non-employee directors, the Board approved the Amendment on March 11, 2005, to be effective upon stockholder approval.
+If the Amendment is not approved, the Company will have only 541,334 shares (plus any shares that might in the future be returned to the 1998 Plan as a result of the reacquisition of unvested shares, or as a result of cancellations or expiration of options) available for grant under the 1998 Plan and thereafter will not be able to grant additional options under the 1998 Plan.

 This Amendment is intended to ensure that the Company can continue to grant stock options at levels deemed appropriate by the Compensation Committee and the Board of Directors.
-The 1998 Plan is intended to attract individuals of experience and ability, to provide incentive to employees, consultants, and non-employee directors of the Company, to encourage employee and director proprietary interests in the Company, and to encourage employees to remain in the employ of the Company.
+The 1998 Plan is intended to attract individuals of experience and ability, to provide incentive to employees, consultants, and nonemployee directors of the Company, to encourage employee and director proprietary interests in the Company, and to encourage employees to remain in the employ of the Company.
 The affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote at the meeting will be required to approve this Amendment to the 1998 Plan.